The N+1 query problem occurs when you load a list of records and then make a separate query for each record’s associations.

 const allPosts = await Post.find();

-// GOOD: process in batches
+// GOOD: process an unfiltered table in stable primary-key order

 const pageSize = 100;